brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 When we wrote our resolver, we could be confident that we were receiving good data, passed through a typed validation system, and also that the data we returned was being checked with the same criteria.

-[This nice article about 'GraphQL first'] from DeBergalis is a nice one talking about this way of developing starting from the contract.
+[This nice article about 'GraphQL first'](https://dev-blog.apollodata.com/graphql-first-a-better-way-to-build-modern-apps-b5a04f7121a0) from DeBergalis is a nice reference talking about this way of developing starting from the contract.

 Having used it now for a while, I can add to the voices saying it will save you unnecessary work and headaches.
 And give you code that fulfill client's expectations in a more precise way, since you already start from there.

-So, what we've done...
+So, what have we done?

 1. Understood our functionality
 2. Defined the schema